-A hidden truth about laundry chemicals: Since up to 60% of what you put on your skin will get absorbed into your bloodstream it is extremely probable that some of your favorite conventional laundry slime can leach in as well.
+There’s a hidden truth you need to know about laundry chemicals.
+Since up to 60% of what you put on your skin will get absorbed into your bloodstream, it is extremely probable some of your favorite conventional laundry slime can leach in as well.

 Let’s uncover how…

-The Slimy Non-Rinsable Truth: Conventional laundry goop is actually designed to leave a film on your garments.
-That’s right.
+Conventional laundry goop is actually designed to leave a film on your garments.
 On purpose!

-Most of the perfumes and fragrances that are used are water soluble, which means they would rinse away if added to a natural soap so they need a carrier (AKA “surfactant slime”) that will leave a perfumed sheen on your garments.
+Most of the perfumes and fragrances that are used are water-soluble.
+Which means they should rinse away if added to natural soap.
+So these fragrances need a carrier (AKA “surfactant slime”).
+That in turn leaves a perfumed sheen on your garments.
 YUCK!

 This toxic optical illusion is not a new scheme.
 Years ago the concept of “bluing” became very popular.
-Adding blue dye to the wash served to diminish yellow light, giving the illusion that the yellow tinge of your clothes, caused by dirt buildup, has been cleaned away.
+Adding blue dye to the wash served to diminish yellow light.
+That then gives the illusion the yellow tinge of your clothes, caused by dirt buildup, has been cleaned away.